spokestack/spokestack.io/content/docs/Design/for-existing-apps.md

 >
 > **Screen\*\***.\*\* This will include visual output.
 >
-> **Support.** This will anything not included in the top three rows (back-end, front-end, marketing, etc.).
+> **Support.** This will include anything not included in the top three rows (back-end, front-end, marketing, etc.).
 Keep these broad.
 >
 > **Questions (optional).** You won’t have anything here yet, but questions may arise later when you include voice control in your map.